BR1py/itertree/docs/docs/tutorial.rst

 Additionally a huge set of methods is available for structural manipulations related to the children of a item.

-.. automethod:: itertree.iTree.append
+.. autofunction:: itertree.iTree.append

-.. automethod:: itertree.iTree.appendleft
+.. autofunction:: itertree.iTree.appendleft

-.. automethod:: itertree.itree_main.iTree.extend
+.. autofunction:: itertree.itree_main.iTree.extend

-.. automethod:: itertree.itree_main.iTree.extendleft
+.. autofunction:: itertree.itree_main.iTree.extendleft

-.. automethod:: itertree.itree_main.iTree.insert
+.. autofunction:: itertree.itree_main.iTree.insert

-.. automethod:: itertree.itree_main.iTree.move
+.. autofunction:: itertree.itree_main.iTree.move

-.. automethod:: itertree.itree_main.iTree.rename
+.. autofunction:: itertree.itree_main.iTree.rename

-.. automethod:: itertree.itree_main.iTree.pop
+.. autofunction:: itertree.itree_main.iTree.pop

-.. automethod:: itertree.itree_main.iTree.popleft
+.. autofunction:: itertree.itree_main.iTree.popleft

-.. automethod:: itertree.iTree.clear
+.. autofunction:: itertree.iTree.clear

 The addition of iTrees is possible the result contains always the properties of the first added item and the children of the second added item are appended by creating a copy.
 ::